|Agrimoney.com - http://www.agrimoney.com/news/news.php?id=10323|

 By William Clarke - Published 10/01/2017

-Booming demand for thanksgiving turkey and beef in the US boosted Cargill's profits, while processing margins for cocoa also improve.
+Booming demand for Thanksgiving turkey and beef in the US boosted Cargill's profits, while processing margins for cocoa also improved.

-And the agribusiness giant reports rising earnings from grain trading and processing segment, thanks to good global demand for the bumper US corn and soybean crop.
+And the agribusiness giant reported rising earnings from grain trading and processing segment, thanks to good global demand for the bumper US corn and soybean crop.

 The privately owned company saw adjusted profits rise 80% year-on-year, to $1.03bn, in the three months to November 30, although net profits were sharply down due to the sale of Cargill's pork and steel businesses a year ago.

 Cargill reported revenues at $26.9bn, down 1% year-on-year.